nirus/coder-rocks/reverse-engineering-popunder-js-chrome/index.md

 }
 ```

-Next, i started reading the code section by section.
+Next, i started reading the code line by line.
 There were bunch of helper API’s and stuff.
-Interesting section was the block of codes, that were written to target the specific browser’s & versions, exploiting the flaws to open pop-up which is the library’s goal.
+Interesting section was the block of code that were written to target  specific browser’s & its version, thus exploiting the flaws to open pop-up which is the library’s goal.

 Below are options available for popups to be opened **(Extract of SwitchCase)**